0ero1ne/bandit/README.md

 ## Level 6 → Level 7

 This time we are going to do a more extended search since we don't know the exact path of the file.
-We do know though that size is `-size 33c`, user `-user bandit7` and `-group bandit6` own the file.
+We do know though that: size is `33c`, user `bandit7` and group `bandit6` own the file.
-Looking trough the root directory can output some error messages, we want to redirect those using `2>/dev/null`.
-Just use `cat` as usual to output the content.
+Using `find` without `sudo` permissions can output some error messages, we want to redirect those using `2>/dev/null`, then just use `cat` as usual to output the content.

 ```
 bandit6@bandit:~$ find / -user bandit7 -group bandit6 -size 33c -exec cat {} \; 2>/dev/null